numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Missing Values
 ---------------
+Investigating Figure :ref:`fig:HorizontalvsVertical` more carefully, we find that not all graphs intersect with either the vertical or the horizontal line.
+On the one hand, if the fixed budget is too large, the algorithm might solve the problem before the budget is exceeded. [#]_ The algorithm performs better than the measurement is able to reflect.

+On the other hand, if the fixed target is too difficult, the algorithm might never hit the target within the given experimental conditions. [#]_ The algorithm performs worse than the experiment is able to reflect.
+A possible remedy is to run the algorithm longer.

 We collect runtimes to reach given target values.
-However not all runs successfully reach each target, see for instance Figure :ref:`fig:HorizontalvsVertical`.
 In the case where a target is not reached, the runtime is undefined.
 The overall number of function evaluations of the corresponding run provides an empirical observation for a lower bound on the (non-observed) runtime to reach the given target.

+.. [#] Even in continuous domain, from a benchmarking, a practical, and a numerical viewpoint, the set of solutions that indisputably solve the problem have a volume larger than zero.

+.. [#] However, under mildly randomized conditions, for example with a randomized initial solution, the restarted algorithm reaches any attainable target with probability one.
+However, the time needed can well be beyond any reasonable practical limitations.

 Target Values